Renate Holm: Life and career

 Renate Franke was born in Berlin.
 She said that she decided to become an opera singer at age twelve, inspired by a film version of Puccini's Madama Butterfly with Maria Cebotari in the title role.
 Her mother had taken her to the cinema as a treat for an excellent school report.
 In 1943 her parents separated.
-That same year women with children were evacuated from the bombed-out centre of Berlin, and the Frankes were sent to the Spreewald region roughly 90 km (50 miles) to the east of the city.
+That same year women with children were evacuated from the bombed-out centre of Berlin, and the Frankes were sent to the Spree Forest region roughly 90 km (50 miles) to the east of the city.
 Appreciative of her new surroundings, she spent the rest of her childhood around the village of Ragow where her mother served as local mayor and registrar.
 The girl's taste of musical performance came in Lübben where she was a member of the school choir and the church choir.
 She was a pupil at the Paul-Gerhardt-Gymnasium, a six-kilometer (four-mile) journey on a bicycle from her home at Ragow.
 In Berlin, she had attended a school for girls, and the Lübben gymnasium provided her first experience of mixed gender schooling: fifty years later, she would still be in touch with two friends – a tenor and a bass – with whom she had formed a school vocal trio.

 After World War II, the region ended up administered as part of the Soviet occupation zone, which in October 1949 was relaunched as the Soviet-sponsored German Democratic Republic (East Germany).
 In 1950, her mother arranged for a meeting with Waltraud Waldeck, a local singer and singing teacher who declared that Renate had a natural singing voice and should take singing lessons.
 Waldeck became Franke's first singing teacher.
 To afford the lessons, she trained and worked as a dentist's assistant, also to satisfy her mother's interest in a solid profession.
 She also sold cigarettes and chocolates at a local theatre.
 She studied privately with the internationally known coloratura soprano Maria Ivogün in Berlin, and later with Maria Hittorf in Vienna.

 In 1953, her mother entered her in a local talent competition.
 She sang "Lied der Nachtigall" ("Song of the Nightingale") by Franz Grothe.
 By winning the contest, she caught the attention of the RIAS, an American-sponsored radio station set up in West Berlin to provide an alternative source of broadcast news and entertainment.
 She quickly established a singing career as a radio schlager singer, and then broadened her scope to include film music.
 It was around this time that she changed her professional name from Franke to Holm, in order to avoid confusion with the established schlager singer Renée Franke.
 During the mid-1950s, Holm appeared in musical films and heimatfilme, becoming popular with cinema audiences.
 Her profile was further enhanced by operetta recordings and radio broadcasts.